Talisker distillery: History

-Talisker was acquired by Distillers Company in 1925 and is now part of Diageo.
+Talisker was acquired by the Distillers Company in 1925.
 On 12 August 1948 a fire broke out in the store of the distillery.
 No whisky was destroyed, but grain in store and over 100 empty barrels were lost.

 The distillery was rebuilt again in 1960 after a stillhouse fire completely destroyed the distillery.
 The distillery operates five stills; two wash stills and three spirit stills.
 All the stills use worm tubs (condensing coils) rather than a modern condenser, which are believed to give the whisky a "fuller" flavour (itself an indication of higher sugar content).
 During this early period, the whisky was produced using a triple distilling method, but changed to the more conventional double distilling in 1928.
 After the 1960 fire, five exact replicas of the original stills were constructed to preserve the original Talisker flavour.
 In 1972 the stills were converted to steam heating and the maltings floor was demolished.

+DLC was renamed as United Distillers in 1987.
+In 1998 United Distillers was merged with International Distillers & Vintners to create United Distillers & Vintners, forming the spirits division of Diageo plc.

+Production

 Talisker's water comes from springs directly above the distillery via a network of pipes and wells.

 The malted barley used in production comes from Muir of Ord.
 Talisker has an unusual feature—swan neck lye pipes.
 A loop in the pipes takes the vapour from the stills to the worm tubs, which causes some of the alcohol to condense before it reaches the cooler.
 It then runs back into the stills and is distilled again.
 Talisker now has an annual output of three and a half million litres of spirit.